gchq/sleeper/docs/01-getting-started.md

 versions [here](https://github.com/gchq/sleeper/tags), and the change log [here](../CHANGELOG.md).

 If you're a developer you can get the latest development version as `develop`.
 This is an untested version and may not work.
-Any time the tests pass this is published to `main` as a nightly build.
+When all the tests pass this is published to `main` as a nightly build.

 ```bash
 curl "https://raw.githubusercontent.com/gchq/sleeper/[version]/scripts/cli/install.sh" -o ./sleeper-install.sh